WRITING OUT OF THE PARALLEL PROJECT

 In March 2022 I joined a tutor-led Zoom meeting on ‘Using the Analytic of Making: Developing a way of speaking about works in progress.
 We looked at four of Berman’s Twelve Tendencies and I think there was good learning I could bring back to my reflection about my making.
 I was particularly interested in Rationalisation and Expansion, the rest was Clarification and Ennoblement.

-I contemplated the layout of my Parallel project and wrote a separate blog on using text as part of the body of work that reflects on this project.
+I contemplated the layout of my Parallel project and wrote a separate blog using text as part of the body of work that reflects on this project.
+This is something I would like to continue exploring alongside my practice.